kubernetes/committee-security-response/src-onboarding-offboarding.md

 who is already a member of those channels:

 1. `#SRC-private` for private SRC-only discussion
-2. `#security-release-team` for private discussions with the security-release-team and SRC associates
+2. `#security-release-team` for private discussions with the security-release-team

 Members who are stepping down must leave the channels themselves.